soen/Conjunction/docs/advanced/CreatingCustomProviders.md

 }
 ```

-If you want to go with option number one, we recommend that you take a closer look on how the ``SearchQueryValueProviderBase`` and ``QueryStringSearchQueryValueProvider`` classes are implemented.
+If you want to go with option number one, we recommend that you take a closer look on how the ``SearchQueryValueProviderBase`` and ``QueryStringSearchQueryValueProvider`` types are implemented.

 ## A Domain Index Name Provider